Businesses and the Employee Mandate

 - Provide instructions about how to contact the Marketplace and request assistance

-- Let employees know that they may be eligible for premium tax credits if the plan you offer pays less than 60 percent of the costs of covered services
+- Let employees know that they may be eligible for premium tax credits if company plans offered pay less than 60 percent of the costs of covered services

-The U.S. Department of Labor is providing guidance on issuing this notice, as well as two model documents that employers can base their communications on.
+The U.S. Department of Labor is providing guidance on issuing this notice, as well as two model documents on which employers may base their communications on.
 One is available for employers who are offering health insurance plans to employees, and one is available for those offering no group health insurance plans.

 For more information about the notification requirements, visit the U.S. Department of Labor website or contact your legal advisor.

-Starting in 2014, the Department of Health and Human Services has issued rules to increase the incentives you can offer your employees who participate in wellness programs.
-Here’s how the issued rules would affect the two types of wellness programs offered to employees.
+Starting in 2014, the Department of Health and Human Services has issued rules to increase the incentives employers can offer employees who participate in wellness programs.
+The issued rules would affect the two types of wellness programs offered to employees:

 After basic medical rates are calculated, health insurers will add the following fees to employer plans:

 - Patient-centered outcomes research trust fund fee: This fee funds research to help patients and health care providers make more informed decisions.
 The fee started in 2011 at $1 per enrollee and doubled to $2 per enrollee in 2012.
 This fee will continue through 2019.
 Health insurance companies collect this fee from fully-insured employers.
 The plan sponsor is responsible for paying the fee for self-funded groups.

 - Reinsurance program contribution: This fee will be used to fund state-based transitional reinsurance programs.
 The fee, which will be collected from 2014 to 2016, will be based on the number of enrollees.
 The contributions will be set each year by the Department of Health and Human Services.
 It’s estimated that the amount assessed in 2014 will be from $61-$105 per enrollee.